codeguy/php-the-right-way/pages/The-Basics.md

 ## Variable declarations

 At times, coders attempt to make their code "cleaner" by declaring predefined variables with a different name.
 What this does in reality is to double the memory consumption of said script.
-For the example below, let's say
-$_GET\['about_me'\] contains 1MB worth of data, by copying the variable you've increased the scripts execution to 2MB.
+For the example below, let's say an example string of text contains 1MB worth of data, by copying the variable you've increased the scripts execution to 2MB.

 {% highlight php %}
 <?php
-$about = $_GET['about_me'];    // uses 2MB memory
+$about = 'A very long string of text';    // uses 2MB memory echo $about;
-echo $about;

 vs.

-echo $_GET['about_me'];        // uses 1MB memory
+echo 'A very long string of text';        // uses 1MB memory
 {% endhighlight %}

 * [Performace tips](https://developers.google.com/speed/articles/optimizing-php)